 6.5.
 The Registrar

 The ACD will also act as Registrar with responsibility for maintaining the Register.
-The Register will be kept at the offices of the ACD at Mains of Orton, Orton, Moray, IV32 7QE, where it can be inspected by Shareholders during normal business hours.
+The Register will be kept at the offices of the ACD, where it can be inspected by Shareholders during normal business hours.

 6.6.
 The Auditors